skijit/notes/programming/web/angular2/angular2-in-general.md

             //...
         }
     }```
-- The service file name should be servicename.service.ts
 - **Registering the Service**
     - Since it's a singleton, we only want to register it once.
         - Therefore, we register it at the **root component**.